johyry/expense-tracker/README.md

 # Expense tracker app

-Track your expenses conveniently with expense tracker.
+## Overview

-### Release 2.0
+Easily track and manage your expenses with the Expense Tracker App.
+This app allows users to log their transactions, categorize expenses, and visualize spending patterns with interactive graphs.

-Features:
+## Features:
 - Create user
 - Log in/log out
 - Add/modify/delete transactions